 instructs the Director of the Telecommunication Development Bureau

-to take the necessary measures to fully implement Resolutions 46 (Doha, 2006) and 68 (Hyderabad, 2010), regarding the participation of indigenous peoples in workshops, seminars, forums and training on ICT,
+to take the necessary measures to fully implement Resolutions 46 (Rev. Kigali, 2022) and 68 (Rev. Dubai, 2014), regarding the participation of indigenous peoples in workshops, seminars, forums and training on ICT,

 invites Member States

-to promote and enable the participation of indigenous peoples in ITU workshops, seminars and events, and thus facilitate their digital inclusion.
+to promote and design mechanisms for sharing information and enable the participation of indigenous peoples in ITU workshops, seminars and events, and thus facilitate their digital inclusion.

 _______________